cansurmeli/PRNG/README.md

 If you just want to change the formation of the data set based on the rules defined above, all you have to do is edit the `00-construct-data-set.sh` file which is also well-documented in itself.

 However, you're more than welcome to fork the project and come up with your own solutions.

+## Remars

+- By default, the project `.gitignore` will ignore the dataset generated to be committed.
+There is a good chance that random numbers could mess up the commits.